-WHAT IS LIFE IN ORBIT LIKE?
+WHAT IS LIFE IN space?

 Meet in the News Corner, a reproduction of a control centre